Popular Holdings: Board of directors

 Popular is headed by Dr Yiu Chi Shing, who is the Chairman & Group CEO of POPULAR.Mr Shen Zheqing Simon is Director.Ms Yiu Nga Yu Emily is Chief Executive Officer, Singapore.
 Mr Poon Chi Wai Ponch is Chief Executive Officer, Greater China And Canada.
 Ms Lim Lee Ngoh Executive Director, Malaysia.

 Group of Companies

 The Group currently carries out its publishing activities through subsidiaries operating in Singapore, Malaysia, Hong Kong, Macau, Taiwan and Canada.
 Its bookstore operations currently have a network of over 130 Popular Bookstores in Singapore, Malaysia and Hong Kong.
 It now has its core businesses in retail, distribution, publishing and e-learning.

 Retail

 Back in 1936, Popular focused on the retailing of Chinese books and stationery.
 It has now expanded its product offerings to include English books, Malay books, textbooks and assessment books, Gadgets & IT products, household appliances, titbits, stationery, multimedia products and many more.
 It currently has stores in Singapore, Malaysia and Hong Kong.
+Having previously closed its Parkway Parade outlet, it is closing its VivoCity and Jurong Point outlets, and reopening its Hougang Mall outlet.